aarashfeizi/gps-ssl/README.md

 # GPS: Guided Positive Sampling in Self-Supervised Learning
-Repository for the "GPS: Guided Positive Sampling in Self-Supervised Learning" Paper. [download paper](paper.pdf)
+Repository for the "GPS: Guided Positive Sampling in Self-Supervised Learning" Paper.

 ## General framework of GPS-SSL: